About South Falls, Oregon: Overview

 Hiking Directions to South Falls

-Due to its ease of access, South Falls is the most popular waterfall in the park and if you’re in a hurry you can visit just this waterfall as an easy 1-mile loop.
-From the parking lot you will find ample signage directing you to the waterfall.
+From the main parking lot you will find ample signage directing you to the waterfall.
 However, it can be a little tricky as it is also the starting point for the Canyon Trail, Maple Ridge Trail and Rim Trail.

 We recommend you follow the Canyon Rim Trail which will take you down and behind South Falls.
 After just a quarter-mile walk you will first catch sight of the thunderous single drop waterfall from an upper viewpoint.
 From here, continue to weave your way down along the path to walk behind the waterfall where you can, quite literally, soak in the views!